Next: , Previous: , Up: Option Summary [Contents][Index]

 --rfc2440

 Reset all packet, cipher and digest options to strict RFC-2440 behavior.
 Note that by using this option encryption packets are created in a legacy mode without MDC protection.
 This is dangerous and should thus only be used for experiments.
+This option implies --allow-old-cipher-algos.
 See also option --ignore-mdc-error.

 --pgp6